Smoked salmon dip recipe can be made, I'm not exaggerating, in five minutes. Are you ready, stop watch in hand?

 Unplug the blender, scrape out the remains, and now go on and make a MOUTABEL Baba Ghannouj dip.
 Put off by the name?
 It only takes ten minutes.
 Your guests will be on their knees pleading for your recipes.

-Vitamin D deficiency linked to diabetes and metabolic syndrome.
+A vitamin D deficiency is strongly linked to diabetes and metabolic syndrome.

 Metabolic syndrome is a grouping of four health risk factors: